25 salt conversation questions for ESL

 Salt conversation questions

-A free pdf of salt conversation questions for ESL speaking activities.
+A free PDF of salt conversation questions for ESL speaking activities.
 Salt was so precious it was once the cause of wars and is the origin of the word salary.
 While it isn’t so highly valued today it is everywhere and plays a part in all our everyday lives.

 Difficult terms to check with your students before starting this speaking activity include – reduce, intake, contain, nationality, consume, sort after, mine, bath, traditional, religious, superstitious, currency, shaker, and pinch.